TeachBooks/he-staff/book/some_content/HR/Hiring/PhDPostDocs/3SelectionPhase.md

 Next, you contact the management assistant for the job offer.
 The management assistant will make the job offer based on the information you provide: duration, starting date, salary, working hours, english proficiency (ETV) and contact details.
 The management assistant will send the job offer to the candidate with you in the cc.

-Update Talentlink.
+Do not forget to update Talentlink.
 When the job offer is accepted and all other candidates are rejected, contact the management assistant to close the vacancy in Talentlink.